juliangarcia1/todo-list/README.md

     Use Hooks to handle Life-Cycle fucntions in functional components instead of class components or
     Use Redux to handle the state of the application.
+    Connect to AWS to store the list items
+    Connect to AWS to store deleted list items
+    Use Authentication-Amplify to get authorization per user